marcuslamounier/tr-design-patterns-js/02_solid_principles/README.md

 High-level modules should not be directly dependent of low-level modules.

 In the example, we created the classes Relationships and Research.
 Initially we built the Research using directly the data provided from Relationships.
 Nevertheless it is not totally right.
 The interfaces and implementations should carry as much independency as they can.
 We created a class ```RelationshipBrowser``` for acting like the interface, as an abstract class, with defined methods, but not implemented, which would be natively possible in Typescript.
 Since ```RelationshipBrowser``` and ```Relationships``` have the same methods, we broke up the dependency between interface and implementation.
+All the the methods will be implemented in the concrete class.